AndorfLab/ImmPort-Curation-Tool/documentation/README.md

 Next provide a valid ImmPort Planned Visit file and a valid ImmPort Study Files file.
 Instructions for obtaining these files are provided in the tool, as well as [here](./Load_files_from_immport.md)

-[Image of Study tab, Download information from ImmPort option]
+TODO [Image of Study tab, Download information from ImmPort option]

 Now switch to the Data Dictionary Tab